-The very product you wash with can leave stains when it contacts laundry in concentrated forms.
+Frustratingly, the very product you wash with can leave stains when it contacts laundry in concentrated forms.
 Blue or white stains from liquid or powdered detergents congeal on laundry items when not sufficiently rinsed out or dispersed in the washer because of overloading.
-Soak the stained items in a vinegar-and-water solution before washing them again in a machine not so packed with dirty laundry.

 Stiff Laundry and Detergent Residues